How to stop your child from whingeing

 Yep, whingeing is the soundtrack to so many parents’ lives.
 And like most of the curve balls we get thrown in parenthood, it’s not something you can ever fully prepare yourself for.
 Nagging, whingeing, whining — whatever you want to call it — can wear you down!

 Thankfully, it doesn’t have to be an uphill battle and is all par for the course of kids just being kids.
-We spoke to Clinical Psychologist and the Director of MindMovers Psychology Jaimie Bloch about how we can best manage whingeing in our children.
+We spoke to Clinical Psychologist and the Director of MindMovers Psychology Jaimie Bloch about how we can best manage whingeing in our children, and how it’s all linked to child development.

 Why does my child whinge so much?